NeuroQP Docs

 A model trained for one staining is not the model for another staining.

-You need to train a separate classifier for each staining you want to analyze.
+You need a separate classifier for each staining you want to analyze.

 How the model learns

-The result is a staining-specific classifier that can then be applied across slices.
+The result is a staining-specific classifier that can be applied across slices.

 What training cannot fix